gvwilson/fiction/santas/index.md

 which made the tea in the cup it was holding slosh around a bit.

 They were sitting in the tiny mess of the airship she had flown them to.
-It was smaller than the one that had attacked the *Dancing Marmot*, and was now headed away from the castle.
+It was smaller than the one that had attacked the *Dancing Marmot*<span class="note">
+The airship, that is—Finner never got to see the mess on the first airship, and technically, it didn't attack the *Dancing Marmot*: it was just along for the ride when the airship did.
+</span>,
+and was now headed away from the castle.
 As far as Finner had seen,
 its crew consisted of Santa Hood and a handful of elves who ducked their heads as she walked by.
 It reminded him uncomfortably
-of the way the elves in his parents' workshop always stepped aside for him.
+of the way the elves in his parents' workshop always stepped aside for him, and of the fact that he'd never really noticed that they did that.

 "But how'd you find me?" he asked.